Hannah Boast

 I joined University of Edinburgh as Chancellor's Fellow in June 2023.
 I was previously Lecturer/Assistant Professor and Ad Astra Fellow at University College Dublin, Leverhulme Early Career Fellow at University of Warwick, and Teaching Fellow in Contemporary and Postcolonial Literature at University of Birmingham.
 I have also taught at University of York.
 In 2022, I held a Japan Society for the Promotion of Science short-term fellowship at Aoyama Gakuin University, Tokyo.

-I work in the Environmental Humanities and my academic background is in Geography and English.
-The primary focus of my research is water in modern and contemporary world literature.
-My current projects include literature from the UK, Canada, India, South Africa, and other countries.
-I am interested in literary and cultural representations of water crisis and drought; water infrastructure, technology and the state, especially dams, reservoirs, and hydroelectricity; water justice; waste, sewage, and Water, Sanitation and Hygiene (WASH); aquatic animals; and alternative hydro-social futures.
-My second main interest is environmental politics and culture in Palestine/Israel, including water, waste, animals, food, agriculture, and the environmental impacts of war and occupation.
-These two sets of interests formed the subject of my first book, Hydrofictions: Water, Power and Politics in Israeli and Palestinian Literature (Edinburgh University Press, 2020), which was shortlisted for the ASLE-UKI Book Prize 2021.
-I also write on feminist theory and politics for an academic and popular audience, in relation to topics including urban planning, militarism, and technology.
+My academic background is in Geography and English.
+The focus of my research is water in modern and contemporary world literature.
+My current projects examine literature from the UK, Canada, India, South Africa, and other countries.
+I am interested in literary and cultural representations of water crisis and drought; water infrastructure, technology and the state, especially dams, reservoirs, and hydroelectricity; waste, sewage, and Water, Sanitation and Hygiene (WASH); and alternative hydrosocial futures.
+My second main interest is environmental politics and culture in Palestine/Israel, including water, waste, food, agriculture, and the environmental impacts of war and occupation.
+These two sets of interests formed the subject of my first book, Hydrofictions: Water, Power and Politics in Israeli and Palestinian Literature (Edinburgh University Press, 2020), which was shortlisted for the ASLE-UKI Book Prize 2021 and reviewed in a number of journals internationally.
+I also publish in critical animal studies.
+As well as writing about contemporary literature, I sometimes work on visual arts, with interests in nature documentary and environmental popular culture.

-My research has been funded by the Leverhulme Trust, the Japan Society for the Promotion of Science, the British Academy-Royal Irish Academy Knowledge Frontiers programme, the White Rose Universities Consortium, and competitive internal funding schemes at UCD and University of York.
+My research has been funded by the AHRC Curiosity scheme, the Leverhulme Trust, Institute for Human Geography, Japan Society for the Promotion of Science, British Academy and Royal Irish Academy Knowledge Frontiers Programme, Scottish Graduate School for the Arts and Humanities, White Rose Universities Consortium, and competitive internal funding schemes at UCD and University of York.

 Qualifications